Young Roddy: 2007–present

 In 2007, Young Roddy appeared on two songs, "Money Gone To My Head" and "Lysol," from Curren$y's mixtape Life At 30,000 Feet.
 The following year, Roddy joined Curren$y again on "Passport Sports" from the mixtape Independence Day.
 Roddy would go on to appear on each of the next six mixtapes that Curren$y released in 2008, as well as on his debut studio album in 2009.

 By this time, the Jet Life collective had formed, consisting of (at different points) Young Roddy, Curren$y, Trademark Da Skydiver, Corner Boy P, T.Y., Fiend, Street Wiz, Le$, Smoke DZA, Nesby Phips, Marygold, and producer Monsta Beatz.
 In March 2011, Young Roddy and Trademark Da Skydiver collaborated on the first project from members of the Jet Life collective, the mixtape Jet Life To The Next Life.
 Later that year, Roddy appeared on Jet Life's debut album, Jet World Order, and in 2012, on Jet Life's second studio album, Jet World Order 2.

 Roddy embarked on his solo career in 2012, releasing the first installment of the Good Sense mixtape series.
 In 2013, he followed up with Good Sense 2, and in 2014, released both Route the Ruler and Legal Dealing.

-The Kenner Loop, Young Roddy's debut studio album, was released on December 4, 2015 via iHipHop Distribution.
+The Kenner Loop, Young Roddy's debut studio album, was released on December 4, 2015, via iHipHop Distribution.

 Roddy moved on without Jet Life Recordings and started Good Sense Records and have distribution ties with BabyGrande.
-The distribution deal became active since 2018 and in September 24, 2021, Young Roddy had released God Family Money, his latest LP.
+The distribution deal became active since 2018 and on September 24, 2021, Young Roddy had released God Family Money, his latest LP.